bcms/starters/nuxt/agency/README.md

 ---

-<p align="center">Whether you are looking to build a blog for your company or a stand-alone blog website - this starter will save you weeks.
+<p align="center">Whether you are looking to build an agency website for your company or for a client - this starter will save you weeks.
 You can clone this folder, connect it with your own BCMS instance, and give it a go!</p>
 <br/>

 <h2 align="center">How it works</h2>
 <br/>

 <h3 align="center">Step 1: Clone the repo</h3>
 <p align="center">This repository contains a lot of starters.
-Enter <code>blog</code>, but make sure to check other starters too, later.</p>
+Enter <code>agency</code>, but make sure to check other starters too, later.</p>

 ```bash
 git clone https://github.com/bcms/starters.git